henriquevasconcelos/henriquevasconcelos.github.io/index.md

 <img src="images/ppds_logo.png?raw=true"/>

-[Pampa Propeller Data Set](https://github.com/Pampa-Aerodesign/PampaPropellerDS) or PPDS, provides dynamic performance data for all propellers made by [APC](https://www.apcprop.com/), in a analysis-friendly CSV format, separated by propeller and RPM.
-It enables the continuous update of the data from the latest files provided by APC via a Python Crawler and regex formater.
+[Pampa Propeller Data Set](https://github.com/Pampa-Aerodesign/PampaPropellerDS) or PPDS, provides dynamic performance data for all propellers made by [APC](https://www.apcprop.com/), in a analysis-friendly CSV format, sorted by propeller and RPM.
+It enables the continuous update this data from the latest files provided by APC via a Python Crawler and regex formater.

 **Features in development**
 - A Streamlit app to visualize data from the propeller database;